John Minton (artist): Teacher, painter and illustrator

 He designed textiles and wallpapers; he produced posters for London Transport and Ealing Studios; and he was highly regarded as a portrait painter.
 He also worked in collage.
 He painted scenes of Britain, from rural beauty to urban decay, and travelled overseas, producing scenes of the West Indies, Spain and Morocco.
 The Times wrote, "Even when they were ostensibly of Spain and Jamaica, Minton's landscapes looked back to Samuel Palmer for their mood.
 They were densely patterned and luxuriantly coloured, and it was always the fullness and richness of the scene which attracted his eye and which he painted with such evident enjoyment."

 Minton's posthumous fame is principally as an illustrator.
 Many of his commissions for illustrations came from the publisher John Lehmann.
 Both men were homosexual, and they were so much in one another's company that some people supposed that they were partners, though the biographer Artemis Cooper thinks it unlikely.
 For Lehmann, Minton illustrated A Book of Mediterranean Food and French Country Cooking (the first two books by the food writer Elizabeth David), travel books such as Time was Away – A Notebook in Corsica, by Alan Ross, and fiction, including Treasure Island by Robert Louis Stevenson.
 He also produced dustwrappers for many publishers including Michael Joseph, Secker and Warburg and Rupert Hart-Davis.
 One such notable book jacket was for H. E. Bates The Country Heart (Michael Joseph 1949).

 Although Minton was respected both by the conservative Royal Academy and the modernist London Group, he was out of sympathy with the abstract painting that began to prevail during the 1950s, and he felt increasingly out of touch with current fashion.
 He suffered extreme mood swings and became dependent on alcohol.
 In 1957, he took an overdose of sleeping tablets to take his own life at home, 9 Apollo Place, Chelsea, London, and died on the way to St Stephen's Hospital, Chelsea.
-He left an estate valued at £13,518.
+He left an estate valued at £13,518, worth £416,997 in 2023.